The Xometry app works best with JavaScript enabled!

 What Are the Graphic Area Elements of a Slicer?

-- Support Brim: A brim is a material that is made of a few concentric layers.
+1. Support Brim: A brim is made of a few concentric layers.
 These are attached to the edges of the 3D model and extend from the print bed.
 It is part of the support structure in a 3D printing process.
 A brim keeps the print in place while the printer works on the part.
 As a result, a brim prevents warping and ensures that the contact with the build plate is rigid.

-- Support Raft: A 3D printing support raft is a flat piece of material that functions as the base support of the print.
-It is a little bit wider than the first layer of the print.
+2. Support Raft: A 3D printing support raft is a flat piece of material that functions as the base support of the print.
+It is wider than the first layer of the print.
 Though similar to the brim, they play different roles.
-When comparing the raft vs. brim, the raft is always placed beneath the print or object, while the brim goes around it.
+When comparing the raft vs. the brim, the raft is always placed beneath the print or object, while the brim goes around it.

 Why Can't a 3D Printer Be Used Without Slicer Software?

 A 3D printer can't be used without slicer software because its functionality depends on it.
-Such printers need the help of a slicer to translate the required information present in the 3D CAD model of the part into a G-code to direct the printer on how to print the part layers effectively.
+Such printers need a slicer to translate the required information from the 3D CAD model of the part into G-code, directing the printer on how to print the part layers effectively.

 What Are the Alternatives to 3D Slicers?